Luxembourg’s multi-cultural associations

 Although Estonians first moved to Luxembourg in the 1990s, the majority arrived after the country’s accession to the EU in 2004.
 The Luxembourg Estonian Society, Luksemburgi Eesti Selts, supports cultural ties between Luxembourg and Estonia, and aims to preserve its language, culture and traditions through a weekend school and a library, whilst it invites residents to social and cultural events.

 Les Amis de la Corée was founded in 2008 by Orie Duplay and her friends as a non-profit organisation to promote human and cultural relations between Korea and Luxembourg through language lessons, concerts, performances and participation in multi-cultural events.
-Last year the Altrimenti Cultural Centre hosted Korean guitarist Denis Sungho, whilst the Cultural Centre Scheiss in Merl was the site of a Korean Weekend which included displays of K-pop dance and martial arts demonstrations, together with Korean food and a Kimchi workshop.
+In 2019 the Altrimenti Cultural Centre hosted Korean guitarist Denis Sungho, whilst the Cultural Centre Scheiss in Merl was the site of a Korean Weekend which included displays of K-pop dance and martial arts demonstrations, together with Korean food and a Kimchi workshop.
 ArtsKoCo in town also brings new Korean artists to Europe.

 Samahan Lux brings together Filipinos in Luxembourg and was started in 1997 in Gonderange by seven friends to raise money for charity.
 It was registered as an official charity in 2007, and aids Filipinos in their home country with interest-free micro-finance loans.
 The association also promotes performance and visual arts and holds an annual Christmas party.